vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ```
 [More about firewalld](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/security_guide/sec-using_firewalls#sec-Getting_started_with_firewalld)

 #### Install DNS - based on dnsmasq
   * `yum install dnsmasq`

-  * DHCP service must be turned off by adding the following entry in `/etc/dnsmasq.conf` for each interface:
+  * DHCP service must be turned off by adding the following entry in `/etc/dnsmasq.conf` for each interface and temporarily add outside world so you can clone repository, etc.:
 ```
 no-dhcp-interface=ens192
+server=9.9.9.9
 ```
   * `systemctl enable dnsmasq.service` # so that dnsmasq will start after reboot
   * `systemctl start dnsmasq.service`

 `netstat -aunp` should show you that dnsmasq DNS is listening on 53.
 It should NOT be listening on port 67 (DHCP)
 ```
 netstat -aunp